sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 We will only support the latter, which is the preferred version for all new APIs using Unified Matcher.

-For RLQS, Unified Matcher tree will be provided in the filter config, [`bucket_matchers`][rlqs_proto_bucket_matchers] field.
+For RLQS, Unified Matcher tree will be provided in the filter config.
 Evaluating the tree against RPC metadata will yield `RateLimitQuotaBucketSettings`, which contains the information needed to associate the RPC with `bucket_id` and the default rate limiting configuration.